UX Case Study:

 User Journey Maps

-The biggest pain points for Deanna as a main persona for whom to design ultimately highlight too many options, too much ambiguity around how to succeed, and stress around failure for something that matters to her family.
+The biggest pain points for the Deanna persona in these user journeys include having to make too many decisions, not having clear ways to succeed, and feeling stressed about potentially failing at something that matters to her family.

 Goals & Considerations